MicrosoftEdge/MSEdgeExplainers/DevTools/webhint/explainer.md

 ### Roadmap for new features

-Plans for upcoming releases include
+Additional features we are considering for upcoming releases include

- - additional sort and filter capabilities, and
+ - more sort and filter capabilities, and
  - localization of feedback to match the language of your DevTools

 The team welcomes your feedback on this feature; please [file an issue](https://github.com/MicrosoftEdge/MSEdgeExplainers/issues/new?labels=DevTools&template=devtools.md&title=%5BDevTools%5D+%3CTITLE+HERE%3E) to share your thoughts.